renner0e/bluefin-wallpapers-plasma/README.md

 OR

-- Download all the wallpapers from the [github releases page](https://github.com/renner0e/plasma-bluefin-wallpaper/releases/latest/download/wallpapers.tar.gz) and put them here `~/.local/share/wallpapers/bluefin-plasma-dynamic/`
+Download all the wallpapers from the [github releases page](https://github.com/renner0e/plasma-bluefin-wallpaper/releases/latest/download/wallpapers.tar.gz) and put them in `~/.local/share/wallpapers/bluefin-plasma-dynamic/`

 - Open Settings > Appearance & Style > Wallpaper and set "Wallpaper type" to "Dynamic"